-458 Poor practices play a major role in contributing to antimicrobial residues in food of animal origin, and these have been reported in many African countries where the use of antimicrobials remains largely unregulated, including in South Africa.
+Poor practices play a major role in contributing to antimicrobial residues in food of animal origin, and these have been reported in many African countries where the use of antimicrobials remains largely unregulated, including in South Africa.
 This has resulted in the emergence of antimicrobial resistance, and these drug-resistant genes have been found in poultry, livestock and hospitalised patients in South Africa (including multidrug-resistant bacteria found in humans and animal sources in North West Province of South Africa).
-This is not only a cause for public health concern, but one that could be prevented with more cautious use of antimicrobials and, for purposes of this chapter, to implement the necessary environmental practices to prevent contamination of water resources and the spread further such antibiotic-resistant genes. of https://reader.elsevier.com/reader/sd/pii/S2213716519301985?token=4B83040E0678105F611B094D7CB428D8 $\underline{CF84B125BE284F2EC9BF326B203C5E7CD53070FA05F653C6EC5799A5D293BB6C\& origin Region = eu-west-field and field and fi$ 1&originCreation=20230214234650.
+This is not only a cause for public health concern, but one that could be prevented with more cautious use of antimicrobials and, for purposes of this chapter, to implement the necessary environmental practices to prevent contamination of water resources and the further spread of such antibiotic-resistant genes. https://reader.elsevier.com/reader/sd/pii/S2213716519301985?token=4B83040E0678105F611B094D7CB428D8 CF84B125BE284F2EC9BF326B203C5E7CD53070FA05F653C6EC5799A5D293BB6C&originRegion=eu-west-1&originCreation=20230214234650.